-An aluminum housing keeps the monocular extremely durable and lightweight.
-Since this is a Leica, it's not just waterproof in a generic kind of way, it's water-tight and submersible to a depth of 5m.
-To protect air-to-glass surfaces, AquaDura and HDC (High Durable Coating) coatings are applied for the best viewing and protection you can have when out in harsh weather and terrain.
+An aluminum housing keeps the Monovid extremely durable and lightweight.
+Since this is a Leica, it's not just waterproof in a generic kind of way, it's water-tight and submersible to a depth of 5m - I don't think many monoculars can be immersed into a body of water and survive!

 Since this mini scope has Leica quality behind it, it's the best monocular for tactical scenarios or surveillance when industry-leading contrast, color fidelity, and resolution is needed to make out minute details.

-Vortex Solo 10X25 Review - Best Monocular for Hunting
+6. Vortex Solo 10X25 Review - Best Monocular for Hunting

 - Fully multi-coated